top of page

 8. Michels, A. C., Kotak, M., Padmanabhan, A., Speaks, J., and Wang, S.,2024.
 Providing Accessible Software Environments Across Science Gateways and HPC.
 In: Proceedings of Practice and Experience in Advanced Research Computing (PEARC’24), Providence, Rhode Island, USA, July 21 – 25, 2024

-CyberTraining Webinars
+CyberTraining Workshops:

-3. NSF Convergence Accelerator Track E (#2137684): Combining High-Resolution Climate Simulations with Ocean Biogeochemistry, Fisheries and Decision-Making Models to Improve Sustainable Fisheries (Dr. Zhang as PI, $750,000)
+5. NSF Convergence Accelerator Track E (#2137684): Combining High-Resolution Climate Simulations with Ocean Biogeochemistry, Fisheries and Decision-Making Models to Improve Sustainable Fisheries (Dr. Zhang as PI, $750,000)

 Fish and shellfish populations are a vital source of protein for many of the world’s people, and several of the largest are found along the eastern boundaries of the Pacific and Atlantic Oceans, where cold, deep water moves towards the surface, bringing nutrients that support both production by plants (phytoplankton) and the fish populations that feed on them.
 This project aims to use these advancements to improve forecasts of the fisheries potential of the California Current Ecosystem and improve decision making by managers and other stakeholders.
 The project will couple the output from such a high-resolution model simulation with the Marine Biogeochemistry Library and Fisheries Size and Functional Type models, thus incorporating physics, chemistry and biology with climate variability.
 The results will be integrated with a prototype, web-based decision support system, that uses mathematical decision analysis capabilities, to assist fisheries managers to model the complex, climate-related decision problems on which fisheries production depends.
 This is vital to ensure that the region can continue to support a sustainable fishery in the long term and the communities that depend on fishing for a living.